vmware-samples/validated-solutions-for-cloud-foundation/cba/README.md

 Learn more about [Installing the Terraform Providers](docs/install-terraform-providers/README.md).

-### Get Your Refresh Token for the vRealize Automation API

-Before using the Terraform provider for vRealize Automation, you must request an API token that authenticates you for authorized API connections.
-The API token is also known as a "refresh token".

-Learn more how to [Get Your Refresh Token for the vRealize Automation API](docs/refresh-token/README.md).

 ### Setup the Sample Project in vRealize Automation

-Once you have deployed the **Private Cloud Automation for VMware Cloud Foundation** solution, you can use the  step-by-step implementation guidance to create a **sample** project in vRealize Automation after deploying the solution using both the UI and infrastructure-as-code procedures, such as PowerShell, Terraform, and Packer, where applicable.
+Once you have deployed the **Cloud-Based Automation for VMware Cloud Foundation** validated solution, you can use the step-by-step implementation guidance to create a **sample** project in vRealize Automation Cloud after deploying the solution using both the UI and infrastructure-as-code procedures.

 No matter which path you choose to use - IaC or UI - the sample project implementation guidance can help you:

-1. Learn how to get up an running with vRealize Automation.
+1. Learn how to get up an running with vRealize Automation Cloud.
 2. Ensure the solution is ready for operations.
-3. Learn how get started managing the desired state configuration of vRealize Automation using Terraform.
+3. Learn how get started managing the desired state configuration of vRealize Automation Cloud using Terraform.

-Learn more on how to [Configure a Sample Project in vRealize Automation](docs/sample-project/README.md).
+Learn more on how to [Configure a Sample Project in vRealize Automation Cloud](docs/sample-project/README.md).

 ## Issues